oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_TextGeneration_with_LSTM/README.md

    ```
 2. Activate Conda environment without Root access (Optional).

-   By default, the AI Kit is installed in the `/opt/intel/oneapi` folder and requires root privileges to manage it.
+   By default, the AI Tools is installed in the `/opt/intel/oneapi` folder and requires root privileges to manage it.

    You can choose to activate Conda environment without root access.
 To bypass root access to manage your Conda environment, clone and activate your desired Conda environment using the following commands similar to the following.